Cassette tape: Popularity of music cassettes

-Prerecorded music cassettes (also known as Music-Cassettes, and later just Musicassettes) were launched in Europe in late 1965.
+Pre-recorded music cassettes (also known as Music-Cassettes, and later just Musicassettes) were launched in Europe in late 1965.
 The Mercury Record Company, a US affiliate of Philips, introduced Musicassettes to the US in July 1966.
 The initial offering consisted of 49 titles.

 The compact cassette format was initially designed for dictation and portable use, and the audio quality of early players was not well-suited for music.
 In 1971, the Advent Corporation introduced their Model 201 tape deck that combined Dolby type B noise reduction and chromium(IV) oxide (CrO_{2}) tape, with a commercial-grade tape transport mechanism supplied by the Wollensak camera division of 3M Corporation.
 This resulted in the format being taken more seriously for musical use, and started the era of high fidelity cassettes and players.

 British record labels began releasing Musicassettes in October 1967, and they exploded as a mass-market medium after the first Walkman, the TPS-L2, went on sale on 1 July 1979, as cassettes provided portability, which vinyl records could not.
 While portable radios and boom boxes had been around for some time, the Walkman was the first truly personal portable music player, one that not only allowed users to listen to music away from home, but to do so in private.
 According to the technology news website The Verge, "the world changed" on the day the TPS-L2 was released.
 Stereo tape decks and boom boxes became some of the most highly sought-after consumer products of both decades, as the ability of users to take their music with them anywhere with ease led to its popularity around the globe.